Umerr/delta-voiceiq-2.0-ha/docs/MITMPROXY.md

 2. Go to **Settings > Security > Encryption & credentials > Install a certificate**
 3. Select **CA certificate**
 4. Find and select the downloaded mitmproxy certificate
-5. Confirm the installation

 ---

 ## Step 5: Verify the Proxy Works

-Before opening the DFC@Home app, verify everything is working:

-1. On your phone, open any website in Safari/Chrome (e.g., `https://google.com`)
+1. On your phone, open any website (e.g., `https://google.com`)
 2. Look at the mitmweb interface on your computer (`http://127.0.0.1:8081`)
-3. You should see requests appearing in the flow list
+3. You should see requests appearing

 If you see requests, the proxy is working.
-If not, double-check:
-- Both devices are on the same WiFi network
-- The proxy IP and port are correct
-- The certificate is installed AND trusted

 ---

 ## Step 6: Capture the Token

 1. On your phone, open the **DFC@Home** app
-2. Sign in to your account (or just open the app if already signed in)
-3. Navigate around the app (view your faucet, check usage, etc.) to generate API traffic
+2. Sign in or navigate around to generate API traffic

-4. On your computer, in the mitmweb interface:
+3. On your computer, in the mitmweb interface:
    - Click the **Search/Filter** bar at the top
    - Type: `device.deltafaucet.com`
-   - Press Enter to filter
+   - Press Enter

-5. You should see several requests to `device.deltafaucet.com`.
-Click on any one of them.

-6. In the request details panel, look at the **Request** tab, then **Headers**
+4. Click on any request.
+In the **Request** tab, look at **Headers**

-7. Find the `Authorization` header.
-It will look like:
+5. Find the `Authorization` header:
    ```
    Authorization: Bearer eyJhbGciOiJSUzI1NiIsIn...very_long_string
    ```

-8. **Copy the entire value after "Bearer "** (the long string starting with `eyJ`).
+6. **Copy the entire value after "Bearer "**.
 This is your VoiceIQ JWT token.

 ---

 ## Step 7: Capture Your Device Info

-While you have the traffic captured, you also need your faucet's MAC address and user ID.

 1. In mitmweb, look for a request to `/api/user/v2/UserInfo`
 2. Click on it, then click the **Response** tab
 3. In the response body (JSON), find:
    - `macAddress` - your faucet's MAC address (e.g., `C8F5D6604AA0`)
-   - `userId` - your VoiceIQ user ID (a hex string)
+   - `userId` - your VoiceIQ user ID
-   - `containers` - your custom dispense containers and their sizes
+   - `containers` - your custom dispense containers
-   - `modes` - your custom modes (hand wash, etc.)
+   - `modes` - your custom modes

 Write down the MAC address and user ID.
-You'll need them for the Home Assistant setup.

 ---

 ## Step 8: Verify Your Token

-Go to https://jwt.io and paste your token in the "Encoded" field on the left.
+Go to https://jwt.io and paste your token.

-In the decoded payload on the right, verify:
+In the decoded payload, verify:
-- `aud` (audience) is `device.deltafaucet.com`
+- `aud` is `device.deltafaucet.com`
-- `exp` (expiration) is a Unix timestamp approximately 60 days in the future
+- `exp` is approximately 60 days in the future
-- The token has not expired

-You can convert the `exp` timestamp to a readable date:
+Convert the `exp` timestamp:
 ```bash
 # macOS
 date -r 1780809002